 Stephan Raaijmakers is an expert in natural language processing with machine learning/AI methods.
 He works on various topics in security, health and government.
-He holds a chair on Communicative AI at Leiden University, focusing on natural language-based dialogues of humans with AI, using deep learning techniques.
+He holds a chair on Communicative AI at Leiden University, focusing on natural language-based dialogues of humans with AI, using deep learning techniques and Large Language Models.

 The chair addresses communicative AI: AI that engages in communicative interfaces with humans.
 The chair focuses in particular on deep learning and natural language processing.
 It addresses the implementation of explanatory, natural language-based facilities in AI, and explicitly seeks connection with neurocognition, neuro/-psycholinguistics and general linguistics - disciplines that resort under LUCL.